Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Neurodiversity is a social justice movement of inclusivity.
 It is an integral part of our society and should be recognized with respect, embraced, included, and celebrated for its contribution.
 Neurodiversity includes conditions like autism, ADHD, and dyslexia.
 These conditions are neurologically different from the "norm," and we should appreciate their uniqueness.

-Folks with neurodiverse conditions have a lot to offer society.
+Folks with neurodiverse brains have a lot to offer society.
 They often have unique talents, abilities, and manner of being that can benefit us all.
 For example, people with autism may be very good at pattern recognition or have a remarkable memory.
 People with ADHD may be very creative or have a knack for business.
 And people with dyslexia may be able to think outside the box and come up with innovative solutions to problems.

 We should not only embrace neurodiversity but celebrate it and help others recognize the unique benefits of including neurodiverse perspectives.
 We can live together as a diverse community with all the benefits and cultural differences that increase the quality of life.